Simon-f1sh/Roommates-Finder/ReadMe.md

 6. Start working
 7. After finishing your work, use command `git add` to add the files you want to save.
 8. Then, `git commit` to save your works
-9. Finally, `git push` to save your work on the Bitbucket repo
+9. Finally, `git push` to save your work on the Github repo

 # Developer Instructions